-The Company is headed by an effective Board comprising seven directors of whom three are Executive Directors, one is Non-Executive and Non-Independent and three are Independent Directors.
+The Company is headed by an effective Board comprising seven directors of whom two are Executive Directors, two are Non-Executive and Non-Independent and three are Independent Directors.
 Their combined wealth and diversity of skills, experience, gender and knowledge of the Company enable them to contribute effectively to the strategic growth and governance of the Group.

-The Board's primary role is to protect and enhance long-term shareholders' value and returns.
+The Board's primary role is to protect and enhance long-term shareholders' value and returns for the shareholders.
+It strives to achieve this by providing the leadership and guidance to the Management to develop and drive business directions and goals.

 Apart from its statutory responsibilities, the principal functions of the Board encompass, inter alia, the following:

-- (i) Providing entrepreneurial leadership and setting the overall strategy and direction of the Group, taking into account environmental and social factors as part of its strategic formulation; - (ii) Overseeing the Management of the Group's business affairs, financial controls, performances and resource allocation; - (iii) Approving the Group's strategic plans, key business initiatives, acquisition and disposal of assets, significant investments and funding decisions and major corporate policies; - (iv) Establishing a framework of prudent and effective controls and overseeing the processes of risk management, financial reporting and compliance, evaluating the adequacy of internal controls and safeguarding the shareholders' interests and the Company's assets; - Setting of the Company's values and standards (including ethical standards) and ensuring that obligations to shareholders and other stakeholders are understood and met; - (vi) Considering sustainability issues, such as environmental and social factors, as part of its strategic formulation; and - (vii) Being responsible for the corporate governance framework of the Group.
+- (i) Providing entrepreneurial leadership and setting the overall strategy and direction of the Group, taking into account environmental and social factors as part of its strategic formulation; - (ii) Overseeing the management of the Group's business affairs, financial controls, performances and resource allocation; - (iii) Approving the Group's strategic plans, key business initiatives, acquisition and disposal of assets, significant investments and funding decisions and major corporate policies; - (iv) Establishing a framework of prudent and effective controls and overseeing the processes of risk management, financial reporting and compliance, evaluating the adequacy of internal controls and safeguarding the shareholders' interests and the Company's assets; - (v) Setting of the Company's values and standards (including ethical standards) and ensuring that obligations to shareholders and other stakeholders are understood and met; - (vi) Considering sustainability issues, such as environmental and social factors, as part of its strategic formulation; and - (vii) Being responsible for the corporate governance framework of the Group.

 The Board provides shareholders with a balanced and clear assessment of the Group's performance, position and prospects on a quarterly basis.
 All Directors exercise due diligence and independent judgment, and are obliged to act in good faith and consider at all times the interest of the Company.
-They have objectively discharged their duties and responsibilities at all times as fiduciaries in the interest of the Company.
+They have objectively discharged their duties and responsibilities at all times as fiduciaries in the interests of the Company.